RozhakXD/Sowscharity/README.md

 ![FunPic_20240820](https://github.com/user-attachments/assets/fe21bcb9-1007-45da-8ba6-2757f6871768)

 ## Educational Use Disclaimer
-This tool is intended solely for educational purposes.
-The use of this tool should not violate any terms of service or ethical guidelines.
-The responsibility for its use lies with the user.
+This tool is designed exclusively for educational purposes.
+Users are responsible for ensuring that its use complies with all applicable terms of service and ethical guidelines.
+Misuse of this tool is not endorsed by the developer.

 ## License
 This project is licensed under the [Apache-2.0 License]().